rvbworks/writing-risk-analyzer/README.md

 ## License and attribution

-Copyright © 2026 Robert W. VanBuren.
+Copyright © 2026 rvbworks.
 Released under the MIT License.
 The model was informed by the HC3 and MAGE research datasets; see their respective repositories and papers for dataset terms and research context.